 Jews attempt to slander and destroy all of the best things in life – and the cannabis plant is no exception to this rule.
 The Judeo-communist war on marijuana began with the Christian Church’s war on white pagan civilization, continued in the Soviet Union, was later implemented in the USA by FDR, and now rages on a global scale today – under the auspices of the UN.

 Marijuana prohibition is one of the main causes for incarceration among white males.
-This leads to many white men being killed in prison by the savage muds and black correctional officers.
+This leads to many white men being killed in prison by the savage muds behind bars and also behind badges.
 All for trying to consume a plant that grows out of the ground.

 “The manufacture, acquisition, theft, possession, use, transport, and sale of drugs or toxic substances are against the law in the Soviet Union. …The private cultivation of all forms of cannabis is illegal. … Growing high-potency strains of cannabis is classified as a crime punishable by jail terms – or corrective labor.